HTAB vs. GTO

 HTAB and GTO have a correlation of 0.63, meaning they provide meaningful diversification benefit when combined.
 Depending on your allocation goals, holding both could reduce overall portfolio risk.

-On 5-year performance, HTAB leads with 0.71% vs 0.08% for GTO.
+On 5-year performance, HTAB leads with 0.81% vs 0.17% for GTO.
 On fees, GTO is cheaper at 0.35% per year.
-Their volatility is very similar.
+On volatility, HTAB has been the lower-risk option at 0.82%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 GTO is cheaper with a 0.35% expense ratio, compared with 0.39% for HTAB.